 Upon registration, applicants must provide information about the tax status of their organization as different terms and conditions may apply.
 You should confirm your organization's tax status with the appropriate advisor or entity within your organization such as your grants or contracts department, finance, or office of sponsored research.
 The foundation may request additional information regarding your tax status.
 For information about tax statuses, you may check with your own advisors and review information provided on the Internal Revenue Service web site at: www.irs.gov.

-Each challenge published under the Grand Challenges may include additional instructions regarding specific limitations regarding eligibility for that challenge.
+Please review the include additional instructions regarding specific limitations regarding eligibility for this initiative.

 Review Process